Travel guide

 Recommended eSIMs by traveler type

-There is no single universal "best eSIM for travel".
+There isn't one single "best eSIM for travel" universally.
 What does exist is the best eSIM for your profile.
 Here are the most common profiles:

 Needs: 3-5 GB, single country or region, easy activation.

 Recommendation: Regional eSIM with a 7 or 15-day plan.
-It's the most economical and direct option.
-For Europe, look for 5-10 GB plans that cover your destination country and neighboring ones in case you take a side trip.
+This is the most economical and straightforward option.
+For Europe, look for 5-10 GB plans that cover your destination country and neighboring ones in case you take a short trip.

 The multi-destination backpacker (3-6 weeks, several countries)